Why two identical-looking quotes ship two different fans — and the single enquiry line that closes each gap.

 Jitamitra Electro Engineering · Fan-engineering notes, written for the engineer.

 Sources & basis.
-Further reading on site: Specifying the duty point (/insights/), the 12-field fan RFQ template (/resources/), and the Jitamitra fan-engineering knowledge base (/insights/).
-Public-domain figures referenced: US DOE fan system sourcebook (2003) and Innes, The Fan (1916).
+Further reading on this site: Specifying the duty point (/insights/), the 12-field fan RFQ template (/resources/), and the Jitamitra fan-engineering knowledge base (/insights/).
+Public-domain references: the US DOE fan system sourcebook (2003) and Innes, The Fan (1916).

 Flow, static, gas temperature, application — or attach a spec, GA drawing or a multi-fan schedule.
 Engineer to engineer.